tfwright/spur/README.md

 1. Add `audience_module` to your app's Spur config: `audience_module: MyApp.Accounts.User`
 2. Add a `many_to_many` association between your audience module's Ecto schema.By default Spur expects this to be named `:activities`
-3. If you want to name it something else, add another line to the config: `audience_assoc_name: MyApp.Zoo.Ape`
+3. If you want to name it something else, add another line to the config: `audience_assoc_name: :silly_users`
 4. Finally, make sure that your trackable objects implement `audience`.
 It should return either an Ecto query or a plain list of the audience objects configured with the above association.

 Now when you use one of the callback's above to track an object, the resulting `Activity` will automatically be associated with the audience records returned for that object.